Applied Microbiology

 Chlorine Bleach at 40°C

-Kills surface bacteria but accelerates fibre degradation — fabrics reach end-of-life 40% faster, while biofilm in deeper layers survives.
+Kills surface bacteria but accelerates fibre degradation, fabrics reach end of life 40% faster, while biofilm in deeper layers survives.

-88–92°C Thermal Wash
+88 to 92°C Thermal Wash

-Eliminates all major hotel-relevant pathogens without chemical residue.
+Eliminates all major hotel relevant pathogens without chemical residue.
 Industry standard in European hospital linen services.

 The Relaef Answer